amycrawford/amycrawford.github.io/_posts/2019-10-30-DataInBrief.md

 ---
 layout: post
-title: A Database of Handwriting Samples for Applications in Forensic Statistics
+title: <span style="color:black"> A Database of Handwriting Samples for Applications in Forensic Statistics </span>
 ---

 Ray, A., <strong>Crawford, A.</strong>, and Carriquiry, A..
 Submitted to [*Data in Brief*](https://www.journals.elsevier.com/data-in-brief).